srmagura/stylable-testbed-12/README.md

 1. Would like `//` comments in `.st.css`.
 Sass allows this.
 2. It would feel a bit more natural me to read variables using `$` like other languages.
 E.g. if the variable is `foobar`, I could do `color: $foobar;` instead of `color: value(foobar);`.
 3. Something that Sass has that is pretty useful is [color functions](https://sass-lang.com/documentation/modules/color) like `lighten` and `darken`.
 It seems that Stylable does not have this feature.
+Here's a use case I don't know how to implement without color functions: a button mixin which darkens the button slightly when the user hovers over it.

-## Misc Comments
+## DX Concerns

 1. I often like to define multiple small, related React components in the same file.
 But it seems like Stylable works best if you have exactly one React component per `.tsx` file.
 Is one component per file the recommended pattern?
 Or would you suggest importing multiple `.st.css` files into a single `.tsx` file?
+2. The approach described in the [Component Variants](https://stylable.io/docs/guides/component-variants) doc seems inconvenient to me.
+I think people will want to write `<Button variant="primary">...</Button>`, but the document seems to suggest that I need to import the `.buttonPrimary` class from `Button.st.css` and then use `-st-extends` to attach it to a local class name.
+That seems like a lot of ceremony for something like button variants, which will be used very frequently throughout an application.
+3. It was surprising to me that I had to use `value()` here to pass a color to a mixin: `-st-mixin: buttonMixin(color value(primary500));`
+4. Overall, I found the way mixins worked to be pretty confusing, especially how parameters need to be passed to mixins.
+The way mixins work in Sass makes a lot more sense to me.